anshuayushwork/Django/readme.md

-Hi all this is a djnago project project where i am building an crud application.
+Hi all this is a django project project where i am building an crud application.